microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/index.md

 myst:
   html_meta:
     "description lang=en": |
-      User Guide for AGNext, a framework for building multi-agent applications with AI agents.
+      User Guide for AutoGen, a framework for building multi-agent applications with AI agents.
 ---

 # User Guide

-AGNext is a flexible framework for building multi-agent systems.
+AutoGen is a flexible framework for building multi-agent systems.
 Begin with the [installation](guides/installation.md) guide to set up the framework on your machine.
 Then, follow the [quickstart](guides/quickstart) guide to get started with building your first multi-agent application.

 ```{danger}
 This project and documentation is a work in progress.
 If you have any questions or need help, please reach out to us on GitHub.